 Customers Will Expect More Personalized Experiences

-In 2020, half of shoppers expect brands to anticipate their needs and offer relevant suggestions for products and content—before they make contact with those brands.
-Personalization is going deeper and deeper with each passing year, and we expect 2020 to be no different.
+Half of shoppers expect brands to anticipate their needs and offer relevant suggestions for products and content—before they make contact with those brands.
+Personalization is going deeper and deeper with each passing year, and we expect this year to be no different.

 What it means for retailers: Businesses need to be collecting as much data as possible about their customers—online searches, demographics, location, purchase history, social media behavior, items that are currently in or were previously added to their shopping cart, and more.
 And retailers need PIM software to keep product information organized and properly labeled so that personalization tools can easily find the right products to recommend across different channels and demographics.

 Online and In-Store Experiences Are Blending